sales@farahatco.com +9714250025197142500251+ WhatsApp

 This article will discuss the most salient aspects of the AML Law as well as any penalties flowing from its contravention.

-• Article 1 of the AML Law provides an extensive definition of “Funds” specifically including “electronic or digital” assets and thereby addressing money laundering via the internet and terror financing by means of cryptocurrency.
+• Article 1 of the AML Law provides an extensive definition of “Funds” specifically including “electronic or digital” assets and thereby addressing money laundering via the internet and terror financing using cryptocurrency.

 • Article 1 of the AML law also introduces the ideas of “Controlled Delivery,” which is a situation where the authorities permit the financial crime to run its course, and “Undercover Operation,” which is where undercover police officials participate in money laundering or other financial crimes, in both cases with the true purpose of arresting the entire criminal enterprise and not just a single perpetrator.